 On our journey we passed vast rural areas of Victoria and southern New South Wales.
 There were dry plains and green countryside, and countless beaches.
 Australia really has beaches, and so many of them that it won’t get too crowded at any time.
 Just choose your beach.

-The Melbourne to Sydney drive along the coast makes 1400 kilometres (1341 km on my route map) without side trips.
-But you have to add som hundred km since you won’t just keep on the main roads but make short side trips to places of interest.
+The Melbourne to Sydney drive along the coast makes roughly 1400 kilometres, without any side trips.
+To that you you have to add a few hundred kilometres more since you won’t only drive along the main roads but make short side trips to places of interest.

 So to see more on our coastal drive we often chose the smaller country roads.
-Since we wanted to discover small villages and hidden beaches.
+Since we wanted to discover small unknown villages and hidden paradise beaches.

 Melbourne to Sydney Drive along Coast: the Map